xpack/web-doxygen/website/docs/api/classes/translatorportuguese.md

-<p>This is used in LaTeX as the title of the chapter containing the documentation of all classes, structs and unions.</p>
+This is used in LaTeX as the title of the chapter containing the documentation of all classes, structs and unions.

-<p>Definition at line 444 of file <a href="/web-doxygen/docs/api/files/src/translator-pt-h">translator_pt.h</a>.</p>
+Definition at line 444 of file <a href="/web-doxygen/docs/api/files/src/translator-pt-h">translator_pt.h</a>.

 <div class="doxyProgramListing">